core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

    This is not an issue if communications between the origin endpoints are protected end-to-end, i.e., both for the requests from the origin clients by using OSCORE or Group OSCORE, as well as for the multicast notifications from the origin server by using Group OSCORE (see {{sec-secured-notifications}} and {{intermediaries-e2e-security}}).
 In fact, in such a case, the Multicast-Response-Feedback-Divider Option is protected end-to-end as well, and is thus hidden from the proxy.

-   Therefore, if the server uses the rough counting process defined in this section but communications are not protected end-to-end between the origin enpoints, then it is practically required that the proxy recognizes and understands the Multicast-Response-Feedback-Divider Option.
+   Therefore, if the server uses the rough counting process defined in this section but communications are not protected end-to-end between the origin endpoints, then it is practically required that the proxy recognizes and understands the Multicast-Response-Feedback-Divider Option.
 If that is not the case, then every execution of the rough counting process will effectively prevent the clients from receiving further notifications for the group observation, until they register again as observers at the proxy.

 * The following holds when the proxy receives a multicast notification including the Multicast-Response-Feedback-Divider Option.